 After completing the detox and rehab process, the patient is encouraged to complete an addiction treatment program that actually treats the addiction issue.
 In addition, they are encouraged to join a local support group like Alcoholics Anonymous that helps people who are addicted or have a previous addiction to alcohol, sedative-hypnotics, and CNS depressant medications like butalbital.
 Narcotics Anonymous is another organization that aids people who have current or previous addictions to painkillers or pain relief medications like Fiorinal.

 Many luxury Fiorinal detox centers have support groups that address addiction to both types of drugs.
 They also have one-on-one counseling and behavioral therapy to aid in the prevention of addiction relapse.
-Call 1-800-928-9139 to learn more about the best Fiorinal detox centers and the various treatment and recovery options.
+Call 1-888-287-0471 Who Answers? to learn more about the best Fiorinal detox centers and the various treatment and recovery options.

 - The plasma half-life of butalbital is approximately 35 hours.
 Taking alcohol and other central nervous system depressants may lead to respiratory depression and extreme euphoria.